 If you have extra room in your luggage, some things that can be helpful to have depending on where you’re staying:

-• extra baby food (especially if you’re dealing with allergies)
+- extra baby food + snacks (especially if you’re dealing with allergies)

 In our “diaper bag” carry-on backpack, I pack:

-• Diapers, wipes, and changing pad (love this one) in a gallon zip loc bag so we can easily grab the whole thing for diaper changes
+- Diapers, wipes, and changing pad in a gallon ziploc bag/storage bag so we can easily grab the whole thing for diaper changes

-• Another gallon zip loc with plastic grocery bags (for soggy clothes/trash/whatever messes) and doggy poop bags (for containing stinky diapers)
+- Another gallon ziploc bag/storage bag with plastic grocery bags (for soggy clothes/trash/whatever messes) and doggy poop bags (for containing stinky diapers)

 Gear Faves:

-Pack n Play with cover.
+Pack n play and Slumberpod.
 If baby is sleeping in your room, this thing is great!
 We put it in the corner of our hotel room in Oahu with his sound machine and he slept really well (until he started getting two new teeth.. that’s another story).

 Sound machine.
-We use this one at home and this one away.
+This classic set has one for home and one for away.

 Small, light compact stroller.
 Easy to pop open and closed at gate check, throw in rental cars, fits the diaper bag underneath, has a big sun shade, and not so expensive you’re too worried about it.

 Car seat check bag.
 Not sure if these are required, but based on the amount of dirt on the bag after checking our car seat, I’d recommend it just to help keep it clean.
 Some people say not to rent car seats from your rental car company.
 We did for one trip and though it was definitely a less comfortable, very basic car seat, it was nice for the convenience.
-Since car seats check for free, I’ll probably just bring ours from now on.
+Since car seats check for free, I’ll probably just bring ours from now on since they check for free.

 Travel foldable high chair.
 We love this thing!
 I pack it in our luggage and it doesn’t take up much room.
 You can stick a bowl, spoon, and bib in the bag it comes in to stay organized.
 It’s really stable and the tray pops off to easily wash (and it’s small enough to wash in a hotel sink).
 We have used it on the floor, on tables, strapped to chairs, outside, and on the desk in a hotel room as a makeshift meal spot.